Franklin D. Roosevelt Four Freedoms Park

 The Franklin D. Roosevelt Four Freedoms Park is a 4 acre memorial to Franklin D. Roosevelt that celebrates the Four Freedoms he articulated in his 1941 State of the Union address.
-It is located adjacent to the historic Smallpox Hospital in New York City at the southernmost point of Roosevelt Island, in the East River between Manhattan Island and Queens.
+It is located in New York City at the southernmost point of Roosevelt Island, in the East River between Manhattan Island and Queens.
 It was originally designed by the architect Louis Kahn in 1974, but funds were only secured for groundbreaking in 2010 and completion in 2012.

 History

 Context

 President Roosevelt made his Four Freedoms speech to the United States Congress in 1941.
 The Four Freedoms speech has inspired and been incorporated in the Four Freedoms Monument in Florida, the Franklin Delano Roosevelt Memorial in Washington, D.C., and Norman Rockwell's series of paintings called the Four Freedoms.

 Roosevelt Island was named in honor of the former president in 1973, and the planners announced their intention to build a memorial to Roosevelt at the island's southern tip.
 In 2005, William J. vanden Heuvel, a former U.N. ambassador and a founder of the Franklin and Eleanor Roosevelt Institute, launched the effort to get the four-acre park built to Kahn's specifications, gathering more than $50 million in private and public funds.
 The Franklin and Eleanor Roosevelt Institute subsequently kept the project going over time.
 Two foundations that became major donors, the Reed Foundation and the Alphawood Foundation, initiated a lawsuit against the corporation that managed the development of the memorial in a dispute over how their contributions should be acknowledged.
 The foundations said they were promised their names would appear close to the bust.
 Those responsible for the memorial's construction did not dispute that.
 Rather, vanden Heuvel said: "Yes, we have a contract that we believe is now a mistake.
 As we came to the spring of 2012, we understood that we had a work of art, and the forces that represent the artistic and cultural integrity of the project are concerned about preserving that work.
 The purity and integrity of the Kahn memorial is what made it so stunning."